atwalsh/DL4H-Project/README.md

 1. Using the `mimic_ez.py` script to automatically run all necessary steps to build the MIMIC-III database and configure MIMIC_Extract
 2. Following the below instructions to build MIMIC-III and configure MIMIC_Extract manually

+Both require that you have downloaded the [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/), which requires the following steps:

+1. Register for an account on the PhysioNet website, which hosts the MIMIC-III database.
+2. Become a credentialed user on PhysioNet.
+3. Complete the CITI Program training in human subjects research and HIPAA privacy rules.
+4. Sign the data use agreement (DUA) form for the dataset.

 ## Dependencies